ayushxx7/ayush-mandowara-blog/content/DataAnalysis/13-Inferential-Statistics.md

 What happens when we talk about the probability of continuous random variables, such as time, weight etc.?

-Since these two functions talk about probabilities in terms of intervals rather than exact values, it is advisable to use them CDF & PDF when talking about continuous random variables, and not the bar chart distribution that we used for discrete variables.
+It is advisable to use CDF & PDF when talking about continuous random variables, and not the bar chart distribution that we use for discrete variables.

 - A CDF, or a cumulative distribution function, is a distribution which plots the cumulative probability of X against X.
     - It is monotonically non decreasing in nature